CyberReaper404/CyberReaper404/README.md

 ### 👩‍💻 About Me

 - Software Engineer with experience in **C#/.NET**, **React/Angular**, and **AWS**
-- Based in Campo Grande, MS 🌎
+- Based in Campo Grande, MS, Brazil 🌎

 ---